apache/airflow/docs/apache-airflow/howto/set-up-database.rst

     After `discussion <https://lists.apache.org/thread/r06j306hldg03g2my1pd4nyjxg78b3h4>`__
     and a `voting process <https://lists.apache.org/thread/pgcgmhf6560k8jbsmz8nlyoxosvltph2>`__,
     the Airflow's PMC and Committers have reached a resolution to no longer maintain MsSQL as a supported Database Backend.
+    Support for MsSQL will be removed from the codebase in Airflow 2.9.0.

     For new Airflow installations, it is advised against using MsSQL as the database backend.